-Human Life: Its Moral Worth Ethics Statement
+Human Life: Its Moral Worth Position Statement

 The moral worth of human beings is absolute and eternal.
 God has created humans in his image; therefore human life has intrinsic moral worth.
 The following concepts are essential to our understanding of a human being’s moral worth.